APPEAL PROCESS

 • reason(s) why you believe the points scored should be amended

-these requirements will result in an appeal being automatically rejected.
-Teams should read and
+requirements will result in an appeal being automatically rejected.
+Teams should read and comply with

-be e-mailed to both teams before it is published on the website.
-The committee’s decision is final
+e-mailed to both teams before it is published on the website.
+The committee’s decision is final and teams

 When not to appeal

-appeal.
-A seldom-used facility already exists to question publicly the accuracy of a question/answer
+A seldom-used facility already exists to question publicly the accuracy of a question/answer without using

 Return to homepage